theautonomy/spring-mvc-intro/README.md

     * PDF
     * EXCEL

-  * Two rendering options for supporting HTML view
+  * Two rendering options for supporting HTML view are implemented:
     * Jsp
     * Thymeleaf

 * Interceptor
   * Two functions are experimented
-    * You can time how long it takes for a page to load by simply append ?timing=true to a url
+    * You can time how long it takes for a page to load by simply appending ?timing=true to a url
-    * You can each switch the application to maintenance by ?maintenance=true to a url
+    * You can switch the application to maintenance mode (showing flash page) by appending ?maintenance=true to a url
     * Of course, in real world we will use a configuration setting

 * Internationalization support